silviabotros/chef-orchestrator/README.md

 ### Installation
 Starting in version _2.1.0_, the orchestator cookbook now respects the `version` attribute.
 If set to `nil` (the default), the cookbook will perform the same steps as previous versions--always upgrade to the latest version available via the repos available on a node.
 Setting this attribute to a specific package version will result in that version being installed.
+If you want to install the package from an internal source, you can also specify the url and optional checksum to download the orchetrator package.

 ### orchestrator::default